decentraland/old-documentation/_posts/development-guide/2018-02-26-scene-metadata.md

 Spawn points marked as `default` are given preference.
 When there are multiple spawn points marked as `default`, one of them will be picked randomly from the list.

 > Note: In future releases, when a player tries to spawn into a scene and the default spawn points are occupied by other players, the player will be sent to another of the listed locations.
-It will also be possible to teleport to a spawn point by using its name as described in the `scene.json`.
+This will open the door to allowing players to teleport to a spawn point based on the spawn point's name, as described in the `scene.json`.

 ### Spawn regions